colinjbarr/colinjbarr/README.md

-- 👋 Hi, I’m @colinjbarr
-- 👀 I have an interested in data & analytics.
-I also have interests in arduino & raspberry pi.
+Hi, I’m colin.
+I have an interested in data & analytics.
+I’m currently learning Azure, and trying to become an expert in Python & SQL.
+You can reach me at ColinBarr25@gmail.com.
-- 🌱 I’m currently learning Azure.
-- 📫 How to reach me: ColinBarr25@gmail.com

 <!---
 colinjbarr/colinjbarr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.